 On June 30, 2010 the Governor approved the fiscal 2011 budget, which totaled \$27.570 billion.
 The Governor vetoed approximately \$457 million from the budget that was enacted by the Legislature.
 Such vetoes included \$372 million of appropriations funded from additional federal Medicaid matching funds (FMAP) that were assumed in the budget, but which the United States Congress had not yet approved.
 (As described below, the FMAP extension legislation was subsequently approved.)
 A six-month extension of the enhanced FMAP rate was anticipated in the Governor's fiscal 2011 budget proposals filed in January, as well as in both the House and Senate versions of the budget.
 See the June Information Statement under the heading "FISCAL 2010 AND FISCAL 2011 - Fiscal 2011 Budget Proposals."
 In addition, the budget enacted by the Legislature included \$54 million in anticipated federal assistance for needy families that has not yet been approved by Congress.
-The budget enacted by the Legislature also included approximately \$17 million in Lottery revenues in excess of revenue projections given by the State Lottery Commission.
-The Governor has vetoed certain funding in the fiscal 2011 budget to solve for these anticipated exposures.
+The budget enacted by the Legislature also included approximately \$21 million in Lottery revenues in excess of revenue projections given by the State Lottery Commission.
+The Governor vetoed certain funding in the fiscal 2011 budget to solve for the exposures anticipated at that time.

-The fiscal 2011 budget includes a \$100 million withdrawal from the Stabilization Fund, the use of fiscal 2011 interest earnings on the Stabilization Fund and an additional \$95 million in savings by suspending the statutory carryover of the General Fund balance into fiscal 2010.
-Taking all that into account, the Stabilization Fund is projected to have a \$556 million balance at the end of fiscal 2011.
+The fiscal 2011 budget included a \$100 million withdrawal from the Stabilization Fund, the use of fiscal 2011 interest earnings on the Stabilization Fund and an additional \$95 million in savings by suspending the statutory carryover of the General Fund balance into fiscal 2012.
+Taking all that into account, the Stabilization Fund was projected, when the fiscal 2011 budget was signed into law, to have a \$556 million balance at the end of fiscal 2011.
 The fiscal 2011 budget also relies on \$809 million in remaining available federal funds under the American Recovery and Reinvestment Act of 2009.